shruti1606/Database_MidTerm/README.md

 FROM Authors
 WHERE TotalBooks > 3 AND BooksByGenre['fiction'] > 3 AND BooksLast5Years > 2001;

+## Loyal Customers
+SELECT customer_id, name
+FROM Customers
+WHERE TotalSpent > 30.00;

 ## TypeScript Interface for Modifying 'Books' Table
 interface Book {
     book_id: number;